mshlis/mshlis.github.io/README.md

 ### Here is a blog for some cool projects / research ideas that I can do in my spare time

 #### A little about me and this blogs motivation:
-I graduated from Umass Amherst with a bachelors in Computer Engineering and Applied Mathematics where I also completed REUs in a span of fields from logic debugging and eigensolvers all the way to analysis on hyperspectral imageing.
-Currently I work as a Machine Learning Researcher at Systems and Technology Research, a medium-sized defense contractor.
-In my free time im usually working on some project to help me get a hands on perspective of the pros/cons of whatever model im replicating/extending.
-Because of this, a friend recently mentioned I should start a github blog and here I am :).
+I graduated from UMass Amherst with a bachelors in Computer Engineering and Applied Mathematics where I also completed REUs in a span of fields from logic debugging and eigensolvers all the way to analysis on hyperspectral imageing.
+Currently, I work as a Machine Learning Researcher at Systems and Technology Research, a medium-sized defense contractor.
+In my free time I'm usually working on some project to help me get a hands on perspective of the pros/cons of whatever model I'm replicating/extending.
+Because of this, a friend recently mentioned I should start a Github blog and here I am :).
 I also sprinkle in some research focused ideas as well.
-The goal is to hopefully push a project atleast once every one or two weeks.
+The goal is to hopefully push a project at least once every one or two weeks.
 I started this on 10/07/2019, so if you see me slacking feel free to give me hell :P.

 Note that I will be seperating repos/pages that are more random/fun-only and more research focused into the tags **(Rand)** and **(Research)** respectively.